jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-for the average organization, they are less likely to target run\-of\-the\- mill enterprises as often as your everyday, garden\-variety criminal.On a different note, End\-user (in VERIS parlance, an average employee or contractor of an organization) has grown a lot, more than doubling
+for the average organization, they are less likely to target run\-of\-the\- mill enterprises as often as your everyday, garden\-variety criminal.
+On a different note, End\-user (in
+VERIS parlance, an average employee or contractor of an organization) has grown a lot, more than doubling